-The Deschutes River Conservancy (DRC), based in Bend, Oregon, is a 501(c) (3) non-profit organization founded in 1996 to restore streamflows and improve water quality in the Deschutes Basin.
-We bring together tribal, irrigation, environmental, hydropower, and federal, state, and local government interests to accomplish our mission through financing and implementation of voluntary ecosystem restoration projects.
+The Deschutes River Conservancy (DRC), based in Bend, Oregon, is a 501(c) (3) non-profit organization founded in 1996 to restore streamflow and improve water quality in the Deschutes Basin.
+We bring together tribal, irrigation, environmental, hydropower, and federal, state, and local government interests to accomplish our mission through planning, financing, and implementation of voluntary ecosystem restoration projects.

 Three major program areas provide focus to our work:

-- Irrigation Infrastructure Improvements.
-The DRC facilitates water conservation projects that restore streamflows and improve water quality.
+- Irrigation Infrastructure Improvements: The DRC facilitates water conservation projects that restore streamflow and improve water quality.

-- Basin-wide Water Management Planning.
-The DRC leads basin-wide water planning efforts with a wide variety of partners.
+- Basin-Wide Water Management Planning: The DRC leads basin-wide water planning efforts with a large group of diverse partners.

 We are governed by a 15-person board of directors and managed by a full-time Executive Director with nine employees.
-The DRC has a $2.1 million annual budget.
+The DRC’s annual budget ranges from $2-5 million.

 WHAT WE VALUE

 We are an innovative, consensus-based, and highly collaborative organization.
 We proactively seek new solutions for solving old problems.
-We don’t engage in litigation, preferring instead to leverage partners’ strengths to get the watershed-scale outcomes we seek.
+We use our organizational expertise to leverage partners’ strengths to get the watershed-scale outcomes we seek.
 And we live the values of justice, equity, diversity, and inclusion.
 Our full Mission, Vision and Values can be found here: (https://www.deschutesriver.org/about-us/mission-and-vision/).

 We honor the native people who have called this region home for thousands of years.
-We join them in stewardship of our rivers for the next seven generations.
+We join them in stewardship of our rivers for the next seven generations and beyond.

 WHO YOU ARE